-The mean scores for individual policy items fell above the midpoint showing moderate levels of support (1=Strongly opposed and 5=Strongly favour).
-The highest support was for prescription drug monitoring (M=4.11, SD=.99), followed by increased spending for opioid substitution treatment (M=3.99, SD=1.03).
-The mean scores for the social stigma scale showed moderate endorsement for stereotypes and discrimination (social stigma M=3.01, SD=.82) and the prejudice mean scores were below the midpoint (M=2.63, SD=.73).
-Bivariate correlations between factor scores showed a negative correlation between social stigma and policy support (r (401) =-0.42, p< .01).
-There was a negative correlation between avoidance and disgust and less policy support (r (406) =-0.44, p<.001).
-There was a negative correlation between lack of sympathy towards people who use opioids and policy support (r (393) =-0.44, p<.01).
-Agreeing that opioid use is a health issue was correlated with sympathy (r (395) =0.44, p<.01).
-A moderate correlation emerged between criminalisation of drug users and policy support (r (411) =0.41 p<.01); or disagreement with criminalising drug use was correlated with higher policy support.
-All other variables fell below moderate strength (See online supplement two for the remaining correlations).
+The mean scores for individual policy items fell above the midpoint showing moderate levels of support (1 = Strongly)opposed and 5 =Strongly favour).
+The highest support was for prescription drug monitoring (M=4.11, SD=0.99), followed by increased spending for opioid substitution treatment (M = 3.99, SD = 1.03).
+The mean scores for the social stigma scale showed moderate endorsement for stereotypes and discrimination (social stigma M = 3.01, SD = 0.82) and the prejudice mean scores were below the midpoint (M=2.63, SD=0.73).
+Bivariate correlations between factor scores showed a negative correlation between social stigma and policy support (r(401) = -0.42,p < 0.01).
+There was a negative correlation between avoidance and disgust and less policy support (r (406) =-0.44, p < 0.001).
+There was a negative correlation between lack of sympathy towards people who use opioids and policy support (r (393) = -0.44, p < 0.01).
+Agreeing that opioid use is a health issue was correlated with sympathy (r(395) = 0.44, p < 0.01).
+A moderate correlation emerged between criminalisation of drug users and policy support (r(411) = 0.41 p < 0.01); or disagreement with criminalizing drug use was correlated with higher policy support.
+All other variables fell below moderate strength (See online Supplemental material 2 for the remaining correlations).